Kei18/otimapp/readme.md

-Offline Time-Independent Planning
+otimapp
 ===
 [![MIT License](http://img.shields.io/badge/license-MIT-blue.svg?style=flat)](LICENSE)

-A simulator and visualizer of Offline Time-Independent Planning, used in a paper "Offline Time-Independent Multi-Agent Path Planning".
+A simulator and visualizer used in a paper "Offline Time-Independent Multi-Agent Path Planning".
 It is written in C++(17) with [CMake](https://cmake.org/) (≥v3.16) build.
 The repository uses [Google Test](https://github.com/google/googletest) and [the original library for 2D pathfinding](https://github.com/Kei18/grid-pathfinding) as git submodules.
 The visualizer uses [openFrameworks](https://openframeworks.cc) and works only on macOS.